AyisdraYsavrai/Curio-Organizer/README.md

 # Lusternia Plugins

-Curio Organizer:
+Curio Utility:

+        Composed of the following:
+                CurioOrganizer
+                CurioRubber

+       CurioOrganaizer:
                 MUSHclient port of Pejat's mudlet plugin.

-        See the original thread (forums.lusternia.com/discussion/2147/mudlet-curio-organizer) for details.
+                See the original thread
+                (forums.lusternia.com/discussion/2147/mudlet-curio-organizer) for details.
                 This port has the same limits has the original.

+        CurioRubber:
+                Using the CURIOS ALL [<pattern>], allows you to mass rub Use CRUB <pattern> to use.
+Will show a list of curios matching and give a button to click to start the rubbing.

 Mapping Miniwindow: